Best Things To Do In Tartu, Estonia: A 2-Day Itinerary

 Top Things To Do In Tartu: A 2-Day Itinerary

-Though it may not seem like it due to its small size, there are plenty of fun and interesting things to do in Tartu, especially if you set your sites beyond the Old Town.
 Though very few international tourists visit this Estonian city and most of those who do are only there for a short day trip, we would recommend spending at least two full days in Tartu.
 This will give you enough time to get a good feel of the city and enjoy some of its unique culture and atmosphere.

 Day One – Old Town & Karlova